Whoaa512/starred/README.md

 ## Rust

+- [alextes/braid](https://github.com/alextes/braid) - CLI tool to track issues for agents to work on
 - [fcoury/tsql](https://github.com/fcoury/tsql) - 🐘 tsql — A modern PostgreSQL manager TUI
 - [just-every/code](https://github.com/just-every/code) - Every Code - push frontier AI to it limits.
 A fork of the Codex CLI with validation, automation, browser integration, multi-agents, theming, and much more.
 Orchestrate agents from OpenAI, Claude, Gemi
 - [reacherhq/check-if-email-exists](https://github.com/reacherhq/check-if-email-exists) - Check if an email address exists without sending any email, written in Rust.
 Comes with a ⚙️ HTTP backend.